dtrizna/DotNetInject/README.md

 ToDo:
 	1.
-	- find explorer PID from binary (not as argument) and use that as PPID!
+	- find explorer PID from binary (not as argument)!
-	- use inject.cs, obfuscate code and PPID from above;
+	- obfuscate code;
 	2.
 	- Integrate with TikiTorch not to inject, but hollow!